 The Center for Student Involvement & Leadership is committed to the leadership development of all UI students.
 It provides diverse social, cultural, recreational, and educational programs and activities for the University of Iowa community.

-Students can enroll in for credit academic leadership classes to discover more about leadership and the skills necessary for effective leadership.
+Students can enroll in for-credit academic leadership classes to discover more about leadership and the skills necessary for effective leadership.
 Students can learn about leadership models and develop a personal philosophy of leadership.
 Student leaders are encouraged to take part in many leadership activities throughout each semester.
 The Leadership Development Series and Student Leadership Institute are great ways for campus leaders to network, share ideas, and work to create positive change at the University of Iowa.
 Student organizations also mold students into leaders as they learn and discover multiple new skills.

 Studies show that involved students have higher success rates.
 Pick One encourages students to connect to campus, build friendships, build a resume, develop leadership skills, meet people, and have fun.
 The categories for Pick One include academic/honors, employment, fraternities & sororities, intramurals & sports clubs, leadership, multicultural activities, performing arts, student organizations, and volunteering.

 The MY IOWA Multicultural and International Student Leadership Summit is an overnight retreat.
 Open to all UI students, MY IOWA will give participants a chance to build connections and leadership skills with a diverse group of people who want to make the university a place where all feel welcome.
 This is a fun and exciting way to start your semester off, and build strong relationships throughout your time at Iowa!
 The curriculum has strong connections with The National Coalition Building Institute (NCBI) model and other leadership development experiences.
-This year, MY IOWA will occur on September 13-14, 2013, with 45 student spots available.
-The event will be held at Camp Wyoming in Wyoming, Iowa, with transportation and meals being provided for all participants, free of charge.

 After the MY IOWA retreat, participants will be invited to several events, and dialogues throughout the year to build upon the relationships formed, and also to help connect these leaders to campus resources, administrators, faculty, staff, and fellow students.